Xirider/finetune-gpt2xl/README.md

 gcloud compute ssh ACCOUNTNAME@gpuserver
 ```

-Don't forget to shut down the server once your done, otherwise you will keep getting billed for it
+Don't forget to shut down the server once your done, otherwise you will keep getting billed for it.

 The next time you can restart the server from the web ui [here](https://console.cloud.google.com/compute/instance)